ferret-stack/ferret-stack.github.io/_posts/2025-10-24-Player-Profiles.md

 <div class="callout">
 <strong>The Bleeder</strong> (1000+ hands, ~100bb stack)

 This player has been grinding for hours and has nothing to show for it.
-They're losing at 5bb/100 or worse.
+They're losing at a high clip.
 This could mean two things: they're fundamentally bad at poker, or they've been running bad and are now tilted.

-Either way, you want a piece of this.
+Either way, you want a piece of this with the aim of making it **even worse** for them.

 If they're bad, they're likely a calling station (weak players call too much) or a chronic over-folder (weak players also give up too easily).
-Check their red line if you can - if it's declining sharply, they're losing big blinds without showdown, which suggests overfolding to aggression.

-If they're tilted, they're either going to be punting chips around with wild bluffs, or they've shut down completely and are playing scared.

-<strong>Lean toward:</strong> More bluffs (especially if red line is declining), thin value bets, liberal isolation.
-They're a prime target.
+Their VPIP and PFR will be helpful for deducing this of course.
+If the values have a gap then they're likely a calling station.
+If they're tighter, they're overfolding to aggression.

+<strong>Lean toward:</strong> Value strongly against calling stations and bluff players/bet thinner agains poossibly declining red line players
 </div>

 <div class="callout">